MKLab-ITI/JGNN/JGNN/README.md

 **Primitives.** A collection of vector and matrix primitives support low-level arithmetic operations, in-place version of the same operations and both sparse and dense memory structures.
 The can also support applications outside the scope of the library.
 For details on primitives please visit [this link](docs/Primitives.md)

-**Models and builders.** Parameter learning tasks can be automated by defining pipelines.
-To this end, builder tools can be used to create models from symbolic String definitions.
-For more details, please visit [this link](docs/Models.md).
+**Models and builders.** Parameter learning tasks can be automated by defining symbolic pipelines.
+To this end, builder tools can be used to create models from String expressions.
+For details please visit [this link](docs/Models.md).

 **Datasets.** A collection of publically available datasets that can be automatically downloaded and imported from respective external sources to facilitate benchmarking tasks.